SebLKMa/CodingForFun/cppEchoServer/readme.txt

 1. Server Shutdown currently using CTRL-C to kill this process.
 Graceful shutdown should be a client to send a shutdown signal to server or via Windows Services control.
 2. Upon detection, Server should remove invalid socket entries from Sessions.
-3. Message format now limited to "<LicenceID> <Message>", in theory server should validate client LicenceID.
+3. Message format now limited to "<LicenceID> <Message>".
+In theory, server should validate LicenceID from client, i.e. client is allowed to use the server operation.
 4. No synchronization of states between servers.

 1. Client cppEchoClient has not been refactored to individual classes.